togrupe/dlive-midi-tools/README.md

 Options:
    * Choose `Start` and `End` channel to be used for DAW generation.

-   * `Disable Track Numbering` Tracks aren´t generated with channel number prefixes
+   * Disable Track Numbering <br>

-   * `Disable Track Coloring` Generates grey colored tracks
+   * Disable Track Coloring <br>
+   * An additional custom track prefix can also be added.<br>
+   * Add two additional mono busses to record your mixing sum.

-Click `Generate DAW Sessions from current console settings`
+Click `Generate DAW Session(s) from current console settings`

 11. If something goes wrong, please check the Python console or the `main.log`